aldavigdis/dockpress/readme.md

 DockPress's WordPress configuration script will not run (for the most part) if `wp-config.php` already exists.
-In order to force it to run on deployment, you can set the `FORCE_WP_CONFIG`.
+In order to force it to run on deployment, you can set the `FORCE_WP_CONFIG` environment variable.

-This may have unintended consequences and it is recommended not to deploy or version `wp-config.php`, as DockPress takes care of configuring the WordPress installation.
+This may have unintended consequences and it is recommended not to deploy or version `wp-config.php` for use in Dockpress, as DockPress takes care of configuring the WordPress installation.
 (I.e. keep your own `wp-config.php` for development purposes, but add it to your `.gitignore` file.)

-### New Relic Agent installation
+### New Relic PHP Agent installation

 Set your New Relic credentials in `credentials.json` and the New Relic PHP Agent will be installed and configured.